fragaria/karmen/docs/source/printing.rst

   :maxdepth: 2
   :hidden:

-Are you used to sending your G-Codes in your printer directly from your slicer of choice like `PrusaSlicer <https://www.prusa3d.com/prusaslicer/>`_, `Slic3r <https://slic3r.org/>`_ or `the appropriate Cura plugin <https://ultimaker.com/software/ultimaker-cura>`_?
+Are you used to sending your G-Codes into your printer directly from your slicer of choice like `PrusaSlicer <https://www.prusa3d.com/prusaslicer/>`_, `Slic3r <https://slic3r.org/>`_ or `the appropriate Cura plugin <https://ultimaker.com/software/ultimaker-cura>`_?
 You can use your slicer with Karmen as well, as long as your slicer can integrate with